pincombe/factom-governance/0_Factom Governance Documents/Doc 005 - ANO Election and Demotion System.md

     > Standing after the 6 months, they will be removed from the ANO
     > Standing Dashboard.

-11. If no ANO positions are added by Guides or opened up as a result of
+3. If no ANO positions are added by Guides or opened up as a result of
     > current ANOs being demoted, no new ANOs will be promoted from the
     > Candidate ANOs.
 Candidate ANOs can automatically be promoted
     > directly to ANO status by obtaining 90% support of the Standing
     > Parties even if an ANO spot has not become available through ANO
     > demotion or by Guides making more ANO slots available.
 In such an
     > event the ANO position is automatically created, and the number of
-    > ANO's is increased by one.
+    > ANO’s is increased by one.

-> Note: This does not apply if there are 32 ANO's or more currently in
+> Note: This does not apply if there are 32 ANO’s or more currently in
 > the Authority Set.

-12. In a situation where the ANO Election and Demotion System becomes
+1. In a situation where the ANO Election and Demotion System becomes
     > unavailable for any reason, automatic elections and demotions are
     > suspended.
 If a current ANO has less than 40% support when the
     > system becomes unavailable, and the system is not restored when